Skip to contents

 Data Notes and Cautions

 • Some variables were originally coded with -1 to indicate missing values; these have been replaced with NA during processing.
+An NA value means the item was not reported, not that it is zero.

 • The joined dataset represents a synthesis of data from multiple sources; discrepancies in source data formats may lead to minor variations.